Learn more about Probation Violations

 Possible Sentences For Violating Probation

 The amount of incarceration that a person faces after the revocation of his or her probation depends on the classification of the offense for which they were originally on probation.
 For instance, a class one misdemeanor can carry up to a $2,500 fine and/or six months in county jail.
-Accordingly, if a person was found to be in violation of his/her probation for a class one misdemeanor, the court could reinstate him/her to probation and with a term of incarceration in the county jail as punishment.
+Accordingly, if a person was found to be in violation of his/her probation for a class one misdemeanor, the court could reinstate him/her to probation with a term of incarceration in the county jail as punishment.
 However, the court in this situation could never make the probationer serve more than six months of incarceration as a result of violating probation for a class one misdemeanor.

 If a person is on probation for a felony and has been found in violation of probation, the court has more options.
 For instance, the court could reinstate the person to probation despite the existence of a violation.
-In such a situation, it is typical for the court to impose some form of punishment for the violation, which could include an extension of the person’s probationary period, a term of incarceration in the county jail, or some other form of sanction such as community service or classes designed to prevent future violations such as a substance abuse counseling program.
+In such a situation, it is typical for the court to impose some form of punishment for the violation, which could include an extension of the person’s probationary period, a term of incarceration in the county jail, or some other form of sanction such as community service or classes designed to prevent future violations, such as a substance abuse counseling program.
 If the court finds that a person on felony probation has violated the terms of probation and is of the opinion that reinstatement to probation is inappropriate, it can sentence the person to a term in prison.
-The amount of prison available depends upon the classification of the felony for which the person is on probation.
-Go to the Arizona Courts sentencing chart to see the sentencing ranges associated with each class of felony offenses in Arizona.
+The amount of prison time available depends upon the classification of the felony for which the person is on probation.
+Refer to the Arizona Courts sentencing chart to see the sentencing ranges associated with each class of felony offenses in Arizona.

 In addition, please note that if the court imposes a prison term upon finding that a person violated probation, it must provide day-for-day credit for any time the person spent in custody as a result of that charge.
 Imagine that a person is on probation for a felony and is before court for a second probation revocation proceeding.
 Imagine further that he spent three months in jail prior to being convicted of the offense for which he is on probation, and then an additional six months in jail following reinstatement to probation after his first probation revocation proceeding.
 In this instance, if the court were to find that the person had committed a second violation of his probation, it may elect to impose a prison sentence.
 However, if it imposes a prison sentence, the court must give the person credit for the nine months he has already served.